 (technical training and on the job)

-numeracy and reading - Strong depth perception, hand-eye coordination and
+- Strong depth perception, hand-eye coordination and attention to detail

 - Ability to work outdoors in diverse weather